nixcloud/nixcloud-webservices/documentation/nixcloud.webservices.md

 Since we embrace FLOSS at nixcloud we've added a meta record to each webservice and enforce the license attribute and maintainer to be set.

+## Let's encrypt (TLS)

+Using `nixcloud.webservices` or `nixcloud.email` has implications on the way TLS is terminated.

+* Traditionally one would have a single webserver which handles TLS and one would decide between a backend like [apache](https://nixos.org/nixos/options.html#services.httpd) or [nginx](https://nixos.org/nixos/options.html#services.nginx).
+This webserver would then run on port 80 http / 443 https.
+It is complicated to scale this setup and the best approach was to use the `virtualhosts` pattern which would use the `fork syscall`.

+* A interesting approach is [tlspool](https://github.com/arpa2/tlspool) so this single service would terminate TLS connections and hand them over to the webserver (443), email server (993) or whatever service (arbitrary port) is able to talk TLS.
+Here TLS certificates would only be visible to the tlspool daemon.

+* Finally our `nixcloud-webservices` is a tradeoff between these two worlds as we favour **Let's encrypt's ACME** which is implemented in [security.acme](https://nixos.org/nixos/options.html#security.acme).
+In this setup the deployment of TLS certificates is automated using `nixcloud.reverse-proxy` and services using TLS certificats are reloaded/restarted automatically when new certificates were deployed.

+    `security.acme` requires a webserver on port 80 and there are currently two implementations for this:

+        * services.nginx
+        * nixcloud.reverse-proxy

+    `nixcloud.reverse-proxy` has full `security.acme` backend support when ran on port 80.
+We can't allow `services.nginx` to run on port 80 instead, as this would force all webservices to be implemented in `services.nginx`.
+But one can run `services.nginx` on a different port as 8080 and connect it to the `nixcloud.reverse-proxy` using a `nixcloud.reverse-proxy.extraMappings` entry.

 # API stability

 WARNING: The nixcloud.reverse-proxy's `proxyOptions` API and `nixcloud.webservices` related API is not stable yet.
 This means that futher updates break your services.
 This is caused by the fact that